Connect with others who understand.

 Stage 3A Breast Cancer

-• The doctor doesn’t find a tumor in the breast, or if there is a tumor, it may be of any size.
-Additionally, cancer is found in four to nine axillary lymph nodes (those that are in the armpit region) or in the lymph nodes closest to the breastbone
+• Cancer is found in four to nine axillary lymph nodes (those in the armpit region) or in the lymph nodes closest to the breastbone.

-• The tumor is larger than 5 centimeters, and the cancer has spread to one to three axillary lymph nodes or to the lymph nodes near the breastbone.
+• The tumor is larger than 5 centimeters, and the cancer has spread to one to three axillary lymph nodes or to lymph nodes near the breastbone.

 Stage 3B Breast Cancer